redjax/redkb/docs/programming/standard-project-files/Docker/python_docker.md

 One thing you will commonly see in my Python Dockerfiles are a set of `ENV` variables in the `base` layer.
 Below is a list of the `ENV` variables I commonly set in Dockerfiles, and what they do:

 !!!note
     In some Dockerfiles, you will see `ENV` variables declared with an equal sign, and others without.
-These are equivalent, you can declare/set these variables either way and they will product the same result.
+These are equivalent, you can declare/set these variables either way and they will produce the same result.
 For example, the following 2 `ENV` variable declarations are equivalent:

     `PYTHONUNBUFFERED 1`